nystudio107/craft-retour/README.md

 1. Retour only attempts to do a redirect after the web server has already thrown a 404 exception.
 Once a redirect mapping is successfully determined, it also caches the result for speedy resolution of the next redirect request.
 2. Retour also gives you the ability to do Dynamic Redirects that allow you to import a piece of legacy data into your entries to use as a key for determining the new URL mapping.
 In this way, utterly dissimilar URLs can be mapped for redirection effectively.
-3. It provides an easy to use GUI that the client can use from Craft's AdminCP, and keeps statistics on the 404 hits (and misses)
+3. It provides an easy to use GUI that the client can use from Craft's Control Panel, and keeps statistics on the 404 hits (and misses)

 ### A Word about .htaccess